lux2ube/Customer-service/DATABASE_STRUCTURE.md

 ### 3. `/usdt_records/{recordId}`

-**Primary store for all USDT-based transactions (inflows and outflows).** This is the unified ledger for USDT movements, replacing all previous USDT-related paths. `{recordId}` is a sequential number from a shared counter.
+**Primary store for all USDT-based transactions (inflows and outflows).** This is the unified ledger for USDT movements. `{recordId}` is a sequential number from a shared counter.

 -   **`id`**: `string` - The unique, sequential ID for the record.
 -   **`date`**: `string` (ISO 8601) - The date of the transaction.